 If you’re used to thinking of a digital detox in terms of abstinence, this isn’t that.

 Talking about a “detox” is loaded language, to be sure.
 But so much of the technology we use everyday has toxicity baked in at the design level — issues like exploitation, inaccessibility, and inequity are features, not bugs.
 So without getting hysterical about the state of the world (okay, maybe a little bit), we’re going to talk frankly about the problems with the way we use technology and, more often, the way technology uses us.

 And if you’re here from away, TRU is Thompson Rivers University, an open-access research university located in Kamloops, British Columbia, Canada.
 We’re known for small class sizes, committed learners and teachers, and an explicit commitment to making post-secondary education open and accessible.
 Learn more about what we do here.
-The Open Learning division of TRU is a leader in distance education, and it houses the Department of Learning Design and Innovation.
+The Open Learning division of TRU is a leader in distance and online education, and it houses the Department of Learning Design and Innovation, when your author hangs her faculty hat.
 Learn more about TRU-OL here.

-The content for the Digital Detox was written by Brenna Clarke Gray (that’s me).
+The content for the Digital Detox is written by Brenna Clarke Gray (that’s me).
 I’m a Coordinator, Educational Technologies here at TRU.
-I’m indebted to the rest of my team — Jamie Drozda and Matthew Stranach — and to our director, Brian Lamb, for the development of this project.
-Thanks to Thomas Sandhoff for web and graphics design, and to Jon Fulton for video development.
-If you have questions about anything you find on these pages, please email me at firstname.lastname@example.org or, even better, find me on Twitter.
+I’m indebted to the rest of my team — Jamie Drozda, Melanie Latham, and Brad Forsyth — and to our director, Brian Lamb, for the development of this project.
+Thanks to Nicole Singular, Stephanie Gountas, and Thomas Sandhoff for web and graphics design, and to Jon Fulton for video development.
+If you have questions about anything you find on these pages, please email me at email@example.com or, even better, find me on Twitter or Mastodon.